Orbifold techniques in degeneration formulas: Stacks of maps and their obstruction theory

 We denote by $\EE_{{\fK}/T}$ the object $\bR p_*({\LL_{\Box}}\otimes \omega_p)$; there is a natural morphism $\EE_{{\fK}/T}\to \LL_{{\fK}/T}$ induced by adjunction from the morphism $\LL_{\Box}[-1]\to p^*\LL_{{\fK}/T}$ defined above.
 Note that we have a canonical isomorphism $\EE_{{\fK}/T}\simeq (\bR p_*\LL_{\Box}^\vee)^\vee[-1].$

 \begin{lemma} (1) The morphism $\EE_{{\fK}/T} \to \LL_{{\fK}/T}$ is an obstruction theory.

 (2) Its formation commutes with base change on $T$ in the sense of Remark \ref{fKbasechange}. \end{lemma} \begin{proof} We first give a proof in the case where $\Sigma=\emptyset$.
 (1) We use the criterion in \cite{Behrend-Fantechi}, Lemma 4.5, see also p.
-85 there for the relative case - a detailed proof is available in \cite{ACW}\Dan{Precise reference}.
-The result than follows from \cite{Illusie}, Theorem\Barbara{Check whether this already covers the log case; ask Kawamata and Ziv Ran for references.} III 2.1.7.
+85 there for the relative case - a detailed proof is available in \cite{ACW}.
+The result then follows from \cite{Illusie}, Theorem III 2.1.7.

 (2) Given a morphism $\phi: \fK' \to {\fK}$ with $C' \to \fK'$ the pullback of $C \to {\fK}$, we have a canonical isomorphism $\bL\phi^* \EE_{{\fK}/T} \simeq \EE_{\fK'/T}$, such that the composite morphism $\bL\phi^* \EE_{{\fK}/T} \to \bL\phi^* \LL_{{\fK}/T} \to \LL_{\fK'/T}$ coincides with the composition $\bL\phi^* \EE_{{\fK}/T} \to \EE_{\fK'/T} \to \LL_{\fK'/T}$.
 In particular, given a morphism $\psi: T' \to T$ we can pull back the entire diagram.
 Denote by $\phi: {\fK}' \to {\fK}$ the pullback via $\phi$.
 Again we have an isomorphism $\bL\phi^* \EE_{{\fK}/T} \simeq \EE_{{\fK}'/T}\simeq \EE_{{\fK}'/T'}$, and the compatibility above lifts to $\LL_{{\fK}'/T'}$.